openjournals/joss/docs/announcement.md

 1. Cite JOSS software papers when they exist for a piece of software you've used, and
 2. Perhaps [volunteer to review some stuff](https://github.com/openjournals/joss/issues/new?title=I%27d%20like%20to%20review%20for%20JOSS) for us?

-And, of course, you might like to submit something—take a look at our [author guidelines](http://joss.theoj.org/about#author_guidelines) and let us know what you think.
+And, of course, you might like to submit something — take a look at our [author guidelines](http://joss.theoj.org/about#author_guidelines) and let us know what you think.

 ## Thanks